-The global transdermal (percutaneous) drug delivery systems market is expected to register a healthy CAGR over the forecast period.
-The market held a market value of USD 5,400.2 million in 2017 and is projected to grow at a CAGR of 4.6% during the forecast period from 2018 to 2023.
+The transdermal (percutaneous) drug delivery systems market is expected to register a healthy CAGR over the forecast period.
+The transdermal (percutaneous) drug delivery systems market held a market value of USD 5,400.2 million in 2017 and is projected to grow at a CAGR of 5.56% during the forecast period from 2020 to 2030.
 Transdermal drug delivery system (TDDS) delivers drugs through the skin to systemic circulation at a predetermined rate and maintain the effective concentrations clinically over an extended period.
 TDDS also called as patches are dosage forms that deliver a therapeutically effective amount of drug via the patients’ skin.
 Worldwide growing geriatric population along with rising in the prevalence of chronic diseases is the leading factor driving the market growth.
 In addition, rapid technological advancements in transdermal drug delivery systems and increasing adoption of third-generation delivery systems are expected to augment the market growth during the forecast period.
 The geriatric population is more prone to develop Q fever.
 The elderly population across the world is on the surge.
 The World Health Organization (WHO) reported that the worldwide population aged 60 years and above was 962.0 million in 2017, which is projected to increase to over 2.0 billion by 2050 and further would reach to 3.1 billion by 2100.

 However, disadvantages of delivery systems including edema and irritation, natural limits of drug entry imposed by the skin's impermeability, and lack of adhesion of the transdermal system to different skin types are anticipated to hinder the market growth over the forecast period.
 Additionally, drugs that require high blood levels cannot be administered through TDDS as it is limited only to potent molecules, those requiring a daily dose of 10 mg or less, thereby affecting the market growth.